About the Berkeley E-Bike Equity Project

 “We look forward to working with Waterside Workshops to implement this forward-thinking project that combines providing clean mobility options and workforce development for residents and youth of the City of Berkeley,” said Arthur Bart-Williams, Executive Director of GRID Alternatives Bay Area.

 Thank you for your interest in this project.
-If you have additional questions, please contact us
+If you have additional questions, please contact us.
+If you own an e-bike, see how Street Level Cycles, our bike repair shop, can assist you with any needed repairs.

 Media Links: